 Sign changes started in January 2018 renumbered Interstate 95 leading north from the Pennsylvania Turnpike (I-276) at Bristol to U.S. 1 near Lawrenceville, New Jersey as an extension of Interstate 295.
 This coincided with the relocation of I-95 from near Morrisville and the Trenton belt line onto both the eastern extension of the PA Turnpike, and the Pearl Harbor Memorial Extension of the New Jersey Turnpike.
 Work on two new flyovers joining I-95 with the Turnpike in Bucks County ran through September 2018.
 With completion of those ramps on September 23, 2018, I-95 provides a seamless link between Philadelphia and the New Jersey Turnpike leading north toward Newark and New York, eliminating the long standing gap for the Interstate between Trenton and Brunswick.

 Initial work on Interstate 95 in Philadelphia was underway in 1959.
-The freeway both opened from the Delaware state line north to U.S. 13 in Eddystone Township, and from Pennsylvania 73 (Cottman Avenue) in Northeast Philadelphia to Pennsylvania 413 in Bristol Township in 1962.
-The final section of Interstate 95 completed in Pennsylvania was the alignment around Philadelphia International Airport (PHL), between John Heinz National Wildlife Refuge (Pennsylvania 291) and Enterprise Avenue at the foot of the 1973-built Girard Point Bridge.
+The freeway both opened from the Delaware state line north to U.S. 13 in Eddystone Township, and from PA 73 (Cottman Avenue) in Northeast Philadelphia to PA 413 in Bristol Township in 1962.
+The final section of Interstate 95 completed in Pennsylvania was the alignment around Philadelphia International Airport (PHL), between John Heinz National Wildlife Refuge (PA 291) and Enterprise Avenue at the foot of the 1973-built Girard Point Bridge.
 It opened on December 15, 1985.1

 Interstate 95 Revive